fastdatascience/clinical_trial_risk/README.md

 python application.py
 ```

-You can then open your browser at `localhost:8050` and you will see the tool.
+You can then open your browser at `localhost:8050` and you will see the Clinical Trial Risk Tool.

 ### Working with the training data and re-training the machine learning models